-- Outside built-up areas, traffic on a main road has right of way at intersections.
+- Outside built-up areas, unless signed otherwise, traffic on a main road has right of way at intersections.
 In towns, vehicles coming from the right have right of way.
 This includes roundabouts – even if you're in the roundabout, you must give way to drivers coming on to the roundabout to your right.

 - Seatbelts must be worn in front seats, and in back seats if the car is fitted with them.